akouz/HBus/README.md

 # MQTT-SN mode (broadcast messages)

 In that mode messages are made compatible to [MQTT for Sensor Networks – MQTT-SN](http://mqtt.org/documentation).
 However, HBus does not require MQTT broker.
 In a network segment all local messages are available for all nodes.
 It is up to node to select messages of interest from the stream.
-But compatibility with MQTT-SN simplifies gateways software and eases integration with IoT.
+But compatibility with MQTT-SN simplifies gateways software and easies integration with IoT.

 ## Message format